cg3hci/HexBox/tutorials.md

 # Tutorials

-On this page you will find the description of some of the main features of HexBox.
-NB: Use Cmd instead of Ctrl if you use a Mac.
+On this page you will find the description of some of the main features of HexBox (NB: Use Cmd instead of Ctrl if you use a Mac).

 ## Refinement